laurastarratt/collection-services-manual/02-ACCESSIONING AND PRECUSTODIAL WORK/readme.md

 ## 2.1 Consultations with donors

-Prior to a collection being acquired by the Rose Library, the Head of Collection Processing may consult with curators to draft an [Operational Impact Statement](<https://emory.sharepoint.com/:w:/r/sites/EUVRoseLibrary/Shared%20Documents/Cataloging%20and%20Collection%20Processing/Collection%20Processing/Collection%20Processing%20Templates/Manuscript%20Processing%20Flags,%20Forms,%20and%20Templates/Operational%20Impact%20Template.docx?d=wd71816b5768b48e3bd3ba63cd914bd79&csf=1&web=1&e=9I9DqA> "https://emory.sharepoint.com/:w:/r/sites/EUVRoseLibrary/Shared%20Documents/Cataloging%20and%20Collection%20Processing/Collection%20Processing/Collection%20Processing%20Templates/Manuscript%20Processing%20Flags,%20Forms,%20and%20Templates/Operational%20Impact%20Template.docx?d=wd71816b5768b48e3bd3ba63cd914bd79&csf=1&web=1&e=9I9DqA") to assess the overall space and supply needs of a collection, as well as cost of transfer, accessioning, processing, and storing a collection.
+Prior to a collection being acquired by the Rose Library, the Head of Collection Processing may consult with curators and other acquisitions staff to draft an [Operational Impact Statement](<https://emory.sharepoint.com/:w:/r/sites/EUVRoseLibrary/Shared%20Documents/Cataloging%20and%20Collection%20Processing/Collection%20Processing/Collection%20Processing%20Templates/Manuscript%20Processing%20Flags,%20Forms,%20and%20Templates/Operational%20Impact%20Template.docx?d=wd71816b5768b48e3bd3ba63cd914bd79&csf=1&web=1&e=9I9DqA> "https://emory.sharepoint.com/:w:/r/sites/EUVRoseLibrary/Shared%20Documents/Cataloging%20and%20Collection%20Processing/Collection%20Processing/Collection%20Processing%20Templates/Manuscript%20Processing%20Flags,%20Forms,%20and%20Templates/Operational%20Impact%20Template.docx?d=wd71816b5768b48e3bd3ba63cd914bd79&csf=1&web=1&e=9I9DqA") to assess the overall space and supply needs of a collection, as well as cost of transfer, accessioning, processing, and storing a collection.

 Additionally, Collection Services staff may meet with donors or curators to provide guidance and assistance on matters such as:

 *	Packing and shipping
-*	Transfer of of born-digital material (see forms and procedures [here](<https://emory.sharepoint.com/:f:/r/sites/EUVRoseLibrary/Shared%20Documents/Acquisitions/Rose%20Library%20Purchases/Process%20Files%20and%20Forms/Born%20Digital%20Acquisitions%20Documents?csf=1&web=1&e=dQyJsr> "https://emory.sharepoint.com/:f:/r/sites/EUVRoseLibrary/Shared%20Documents/Acquisitions/Rose%20Library%20Purchases/Process%20Files%20and%20Forms/Born%20Digital%20Acquisitions%20Documents?csf=1&web=1&e=dQyJsr"))
+*	Transfer of born-digital material (see forms and procedures [here](<https://emory.sharepoint.com/:f:/r/sites/EUVRoseLibrary/Shared%20Documents/Acquisitions/Rose%20Library%20Purchases/Process%20Files%20and%20Forms/Born%20Digital%20Acquisitions%20Documents?csf=1&web=1&e=dQyJsr> "https://emory.sharepoint.com/:f:/r/sites/EUVRoseLibrary/Shared%20Documents/Acquisitions/Rose%20Library%20Purchases/Process%20Files%20and%20Forms/Born%20Digital%20Acquisitions%20Documents?csf=1&web=1&e=dQyJsr"))
 *	Appraisal
 *	Arrangement and description
 *	Conservation

+The Emory University Oral History Program Coordinator may act as either acquisitions staff or as donor depending on role in creation of materials and should be consulted when oral history materials are acquired.

 ## 2.2 Collections receiving

 Collections receiving is the physical transfer of collection material from a donor, individual seller, or vendor to the Stuart A. Rose Manuscript, Archives, & Rare Book Library.
 The primary point of contact for collections receiving for Emory University Archives at the Rose Library is the University Archivist.
-The primary point of contact for collections receiving for all other units at the Rose Library is the Accessioning Archivist.
+The primary point of contact for collections receiving for all other units at the Rose Library is the Accessioning Archivist (open-ended EUOP projects should be transferred at the end of each semester).

 ### 2.2.1 Receipt of New or Potential Acquisitions

 All collection material should be received and opened by the Accessioning Archivist.
+Digital Archivist will assist in the transfer of of born-digital materials, and EUOP Coordinator will be consulted on digital transfers of oral histories.

 All packages delivered onsite will be delivered to the main Woodruff Library mailroom, and mailroom staff will contact the Accessioning Archivist for pickup.
 The main Woodruff Library mailroom on Level 2 is not a secure space and collection material should be moved to a secure holdings location as soon as possible upon arrival.